All projects

 Future improvements

-Add solar charging, motion-based dimming, waterproof enclosure, and remote monitoring.
+Add solar charging, a motion-based dim mode, a weather-proof enclosure, and remote monitoring for a small street array.